-- Antero Resources expected production and development plan; - impacts to producer customers of insufficient storage capacity; - our ability to execute our business strategy; - our ability to obtain debt or equity financing on satisfactory terms to fund additional acquisitions, expansion projects, working capital requirements and the repayment or refinancing of indebtedness; - our ability to realize the anticipated benefits of our investments in unconsolidated affiliates; - natural gas, NGLs and oil prices; - impacts of world health events, including the coronavirus ("COVID-19") pandemic; - our ability to complete the construction of or purchase new gathering and compression, processing, water handling or other assets on schedule, at the budgeted cost or at all and the ability of such assets to operate as designed or at expected levels; - our ability to execute our share repurchase program; - competition and government regulations; - actions taken by third-party producers, operators, processors and transporters; - pending legal or environmental matters; - costs of conducting our operations; - general economic conditions; - credit markets; - operating hazards, natural disasters, weather-related delays, casualty losses and other matters beyond our control; - · uncertainty regarding our future operating results; and - our other plans, objectives, expectations and intentions contained in this Annual Report on Form 10-K.
+- Antero Resources expected production and development plan; - impacts to producer customers of insufficient storage capacity; - our ability to execute our business strategy; - our ability to obtain debt or equity financing on satisfactory terms to fund additional acquisitions, expansion projects, working capital requirements and the repayment or refinancing of indebtedness; - our ability to realize the anticipated benefits of our investments in unconsolidated affiliates; - natural gas, NGLs and oil prices; - impacts of geopolitical events, including the Russia-Ukraine conflict, and world health events, including the coronavirus ("COVID-19") pandemic; - our ability to complete the construction of or purchase new gathering and compression, processing, water handling or other assets on schedule, at the budgeted cost or at all and the ability of such assets to operate as designed or at expected levels: - our ability to execute our return of capital program; - competition; - government regulations and changes in laws; - actions taken by third-party producers, operators, processors and transporters; - pending legal or environmental matters; - costs of conducting our operations; - our ability to achieve our greenhouse gas reduction targets and the costs associated therewith; - general economic conditions; - credit markets; - operating hazards, natural disasters, weather-related delays, casualty losses and other matters beyond our control; - expectations regarding the amount and timing of litigation awards; - uncertainty regarding our future operating results; and - our other plans, objectives, expectations and intentions contained in this Annual Report on Form 10-K.

 We caution investors that these forward-looking statements are subject to all of the risks and uncertainties incidental to our business, most of which are difficult to predict and many of which are beyond our control.
-These risks include, but are not limited to, commodity price volatility, inflation, environmental risks, Antero Resources' drilling and completion and other operating risks, regulatory changes, the uncertainty inherent in projecting Antero Resources' future rates of production, cash flows and access to capital, the timing of development expenditures, impacts of world health events (including the COVID-19 pandemic), cybersecurity risks and the other risks described under the heading "Risk Factors" in this Annual Report on Form 10-K.
+These risks include, but are not limited to, commodity price volatility, inflation, supply chain disruptions, environmental risks, Antero Resources' drilling and completion and other operating risks, regulatory changes or changes in laws, the uncertainty inherent in projecting Antero Resources' future rates of production, cash flows and access to capital, the timing of development expenditures, impacts of geopolitical and world health events (including the COVID-19 pandemic), cybersecurity risks, the state of markets for, and availability of, verified quality carbon offsets and the other risks described or referenced under the heading "Risk Factors" in this Annual Report on Form 10-K.

-Should one or more of the risks or uncertainties described in this Annual Report on Form 10-K occur, or should underlying assumptions prove incorrect, our actual results and plans could differ materially from those expressed in any forward-looking statements.
+Should one or more of the risks or uncertainties described or referenced in this Annual Report on Form 10-K occur, or should underlying assumptions prove incorrect, our actual results and plans could differ materially from those expressed in any forward-looking statements.